flatironinstitute/baobzi/README.md

     * Python
     * Fortran
 * Add roadmap issues to... the issues tracker
+* Allow for choice of sampling or coefficient to judge fit
 * Your suggestion here -- I left my hard copy of the roadmap in the office.